-It is interesting to note that when looking at the at-risk student population, our 3rd-grade students across the district have the highest number of at-risk students in regard to the total number of students in that grade level.
-This is the group that was in 1st grade in 2020.
+It is interesting to note that when looking at the at-risk student population, our students on the Palestine campus have the highest number of at-risk students in regard to the total number of students at 36.8%.
 How can we be strategic in addressing these numbers?
-Also, we have over half of our students in first grade in Palestine at risk, which is alarming and a high area of concern.
 When looking at our student population, we have a majority of students who are white, so we should consider plans for recruitment in order to diversify our population.

-Our enrollment has stayed steady over the last three years, but there is a need to increase the retention of our high school students because that is where we tend to see a drop in enrollment.
+Our enrollment has stayed steady over the last three years and is beginning to increase, but there is a need to increase the retention of our high school students because that is where we tend to see a drop in enrollment.